Release stuck patterns & emotions, regulate your nervous system, and connect to your body in a safe way

-Trauma-informed breathwork & somatics for the queer community and allies
+Trauma-informed breathwork & somatics for the queer community (and allies)

 Certified Integrative Trauma-Informed Practitioner